Josh-Hiz/SGBCourses/README.md

 For some reason on google chrome you may need to clear your cache of the past hour as when new files are added there could be *times* where Sphinx caches the files and then google caches them leading to sometimes seeing files that shouldnt exist anymore.
 This is a very rare instance however, just a side note.

 ## How courses and chapters are organized (so far):
-Every chapter will have a `slides` folder in which will contain the following:
+Every course will have a `slides` folder in which will contain the following:
 - `books` -> folder that will hold all the folders containing the files for challenges
   - The books folder will contain `challenge` folders organized by number, and contain 1 jupyter notebook to run the test script and one python file so students can code in it
 - X_slide-title -> X is the slide number and it has the title, these are the basic text book slides and easy to make
-- Every course thats added should follow the format of having a `slides` folder that contains RST (or markdown) of the typed up text book slide, if you want to make a slide with a challenge or quiz, the good this is RST directives will cover that assuming that the site is finished
+- Every course thats added should follow the format of having a `slides` folder that contains RST (or markdown) of the typed up text book slide, if you want to make a slide with a challenge or quiz, the good thing is RST directives will cover that assuming that the site is finished.

 # Current update notes, ideas and issues:

 ### input() in python ide's
 Running python that requires the ``input()`` command seems to be causing alot of issues for a reason I don't know, must fix this asap as this halts progress on many other slides, the current slides that have input() issues is: